RLTF: Reinforcement Learning from Unit Test Feedback: Conclusions and Future Work

 In this paper, we have proposed RLTF (Reinforcement Learning from unit Test Feedback), a novel online RL framework with unit test feedback of multi-granularity, for refining large language models on program synthesis tasks.
 Compared with existing works, our approach generates data on-the-fly during training and simultaneously utilizes finer granularity in feedback signals to guide the model towards producing higher-quality code.
 Extensive experiments demonstrate that RLTF surpasses existing RL methods for programming and can be applied to various LLMs, including CodeT5 and CodeGen.
 Furthermore, it achieves state-of-the-art performance on widely-used benchmarks including APPS and MBPP.

 In the future, there are several directions to further improve RLTF.
 For instance, the input-output examples in the existing benchmarks may not be sufficiently diverse, and the programs generated using hidden input-output examples may not be the correct final code versions.
 Such limitations can restrict the performance of RLTF.
 Therefore, using LLMs to create a more diverse and accurate set of input-output examples is a potential research direction worth exploring.
-Additionally, whether finer-grained feedback signals, such as those from static code analyzers, can further enhance RLTF's performance is another possible avenue to pursue.
+Additionally, whether finer-grained feedback signals, such as those from static code analyzers, can further enhance RLTF's performance, is another possible avenue to pursue.
+Also, note that transferability is an importance issue.
+The manual categorization of sub-error types we employed makes it challenging to transfer RLTF to other programming languages, which should be considered as another limitation of this work.
+As a next step, we believe the implementation of automated categorization will significantly enhance the applicability of RLTF in a broader context.